It all began in the year 2009, in INDIA

-Many many years ago, fifteen young people set upon a daunting task, that none before them had undertaken.
+Fifteen young people set upon a daunting task, that none before them had undertaken.
 No, they weren’t going after dragons or princesses.
-This was 2009 India.
 They had committed to go and work with grassroots organizations for two years.
-Selected as part of a fellowship program, designed by a visionary, Dr. Nachiket Mor, and two enthusiastic rural management persons, Shalabh Sahai and Rahul Nainwal, who were co-founders of iVolunteer, an organization working to connect enthusiastic volunteers with non-profit organizations on short term assignments.
+Selected as part of a fellowship program, designed by a visionary, Dr. Nachiket Mor, and two enthusiastic rural management persons, Shalabh Sahai and Rahul Nainwal, co-founders of iVolunteer, an organization that connects volunteers with non-profit organizations on short term assignments.

 The new program created was called the ICICI Fellowship and it aimed at finding young people from diverse backgrounds, grooming them to be leaders to impact long term social change.
-After three years and three cohorts, the name was changed, and some of the structure too.
-Learning from across the years were put together and mistakes were bettered.
-India Fellow was born and Anupama Pain, from the founding cohort of the ICICI Fellows came forward to run it along with Rahul.
+After three years and three cohorts, while the name was changed, the structure was tweaked too.
+Learning from across the years were put together and thus, mistakes were bettered.
+Hence, India Fellow was born and Anupama Pain, from the founding cohort of the ICICI Fellows came forward to run it along with Rahul.
 These are the introductory characters of our story.

-It has been over thirteen years now.
-But for the purpose of being concise, this is what we are.
+It has been over fourteen years now.
+But for the purpose of being concise, this is who we are.

-The journey embedded in this story is not an easy one to be part of.
-It spans across cities and villages, plains and mountains.
+The journey embedded in this story is not easy to be part of.
+It spans cities and villages, plains and mountains.
 More importantly, it spans mindsets.
 Challenges appear and lots of hurdles are passed, but the heroes and heroines are not alone.
 They have each other.
-In the end they emerge stronger, wiser and with open hearts and mind about realities of the country and the love of the community.
+As a result, they ultimately emerge stronger, wiser, with open hearts and mind about the country’s realities and the community’s love.
 Where do we go from here?
-Well, we are just beginning.
-With the dream of filling many more characters and chapters in this book.
-We hope to engage with a growing number of young people every year, in the hope that the leaders of tomorrow have a social consciousness and their own understanding of the world, so that together, we can bring about change.
+Well, we are just beginning with the dream of filling many more characters and chapters in this book.
+We hope to engage with a growing number of young people every year.
+In faith that the leaders of tomorrow have a social consciousness and their own understanding of the world so that together, we can bring about change.